 Definition of cutting parameters

-The first notion to assimilate before attacking your work: machining is a profession in its own right and therefore there is no room for improvisation!
+The first thing to remember before starting work is that machining is a profession in its own right, so there's no room for improvisation!

-If you are a beginner, you should start by learning the trade through training or by consulting a professional and perfect your experience with hours of machining before claiming to "tickle the hundredth"!
+If you're a beginner, you need to start by learning the trade through training or by consulting a professional, and perfect your experience with hours of machining before claiming to "tickle the hundredth"!

-Often users criticize the equipment before questioning themselves and in many cases it is the operator who has to reconsider his way of working according to the work tool he has at his disposal: for example, one will not take the same depths of pass when using a stationary milling machine of 1T and 15Kw or a drill-milling machine of 300Kg and 1500W.
-This seems obvious but in fact it is not because for the manufacture of certain types of parts against all expectations the second will be more efficient and productive than the first!
+In many cases, it's the operator who has to reconsider the way he works, depending on the tool at his disposal: for example, you won't take the same depths of cut when using a 1T, 15Kw stationary milling machine or a 300Kg, 1500W drill-milling machine.
+This may seem obvious, but in reality it's not, because for the manufacture of certain types of part, against all expectations, the latter will be more efficient and productive than the former!

-In order to get the most out of your machine and cutting tools, here are some basic formulas to determine the cutting parameters directly related to:
+To get the most out of your machine and cutting tools, here are a few basic formulas for determining cutting parameters directly related to:

-- The cutting tool you are using (HSS or carbide);
+- The cutting tool you're using (HSS or carbide);

-- The rigidity of the machine and the type (traditional or CNC);
+- The machine's rigidity and type (traditional or CNC);

 - The machining operation: roughing or finishing;